-Editors Note: This is a vintage WomanGettingMarried post from 2010 but we thought we’d keep it around for fun!
+Editors Note: This is a vintage post for brides who need to plan a wedding in a week from 2010.
+But we thought we’d keep it around for fun!
 Enjoy!

-Because I don’t plan on coming down again until a month before the wedding (for the shower), I’ve decided to essentially plan the majority of the wedding in the 10 days I’m down here.
+I don’t plan on coming down again until a month before the wedding (for the shower).
+So I’ve decided to essentially plan the majority of the wedding in the 10 days I’m down here.
 With 4 months to go until the wedding, I’m definitely on a tight schedule.
 So far I’ve been down here 5 days, which means I have 5 more days left.

 As soon as I got here, I toured the venue and met with the caterers, who run the venue.
 After two days of negotiations, we were able to work out the food, alcohol, and price details, along with the date.
 As soon as that was finalized, I was able to jump in and start the bulk of the planning.
 Here’s a recap of what I’ve done so far.